mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_3.md

   - [Chapter Summary](#chapter-summary)

 at a fundamental level, a database needs to do two things:
 1. when you give it data it should store the data
 2. when you ask it later it should give the data back to you

 ## Log-structured storage
 - many databases internally use a log, or append only sequence of records, to store data (different from application logs, which are typically text files emitted by an application to describe what is happening)
+> *log* used here is different than a machine-generated output explaining what is happening. log here means append only sequence of records

 ### Indexes
 - an *additional structure* used to efficiently find data within a database